 The most important aspect to consider when deploying this scenario is the coordination of deployments across the cloud-based backend and the frontend (phones/devices).
 Consider using the concept of a feature flag to achieve this.

-It is important to monitor each of the tiers, and each monitoring facet should be federated into a single bucket in the cloud.
-It is important to enable the correlation of all these logs and telemetry data points to ensure holistic insights across components and layers.
+It's important to monitor each of the tiers, and each monitoring facet should be federated into a single bucket in the cloud.
+It's important to enable the correlation of all these logs and telemetry data points to ensure holistic insights across components and layers.

 Today, monitored layers include the: